 A study of the theory and historical and legal developments of church and state relations in England and the United States.
+(Spring 2014, Spring 2018, Spring 2022)

-- 431 American Constitutional Law I (3).
+431 American Constitutional Law I (3).
 Prereq: Junior or senior standing or department consent.

-A study of the constitutional law of the United States with basic cases concerning such subjects as separation of powers, federalism, the taxing and spending powers, and interstate and foreign commerce. - 432 American Constitutional Law II (3).
+A study of the constitutional law of the United States with basic cases concerning such subjects as separation of powers, federalism, the taxing and spending powers, and interstate and foreign commerce.
+(Fall, odd years)

+432 American Constitutional Law II (3).
 Prereq: Junior or senior standing or department consent.

 A study of the constitutional law of the United States with basic cases related to personal liberty and civil rights.
+(Spring, even years)